Peregrine Connect Announces Groundbreaking Neuron ESB 3.7.5 Release

 Neuron ESB 3.7.5 release focuses on agility and ease of use, enabling clients to reduce the total cost of ownership while eliminating many developments, deployment, and operational complexities experienced with many competitive products.

 "With each release of Neuron ESB, we are continually focused on providing user-friendly features and Productivity out of the box.
 Neuron 3.7.5 is no exception, adding data mapping, containerization of Endpoints, and much more.
-We clearly beat competitive functionality and pricing offerings.
-The new features increase organizational efficiency and provide no-code solutions for our customers." - Marty Wasznicky, VP of Product, Peregrine Connect.
+We clearly beat competitive functionality and pricing offerings, said Marty Wasznicky, VP of Product, Peregrine Connect.
+The new features increase organizational efficiency and provide no code solutions for our customers."

 Neuron ESB 3.7.5 adds some exciting new features to the Peregrine Connect Integration Platform, some of which include: